This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 6. Tivoli

-7. Den Lille Havefrue – another must-see in Copenhagen
+7. Den Lille Havefrue

 In English known as “the little mermaid”, this statue is a Danish Icon.
 However, I, unfortunately, have to warn you that it is not nearly as impressive as it appears to be.
 Although this, it still has to be on the list of must-sees in Copenhagen.
 Luckily, it lies along the Langelinie path which runs from around Kastellet (the citadel) along the water into town, so you get a wonderful walk when you visit the sculpture.

-The little mermaid statue is based on a fairytale by the Danish author, Hans Christian Andersen.
+The Little Mermaid statue is based on a fairytale by the Danish author, Hans Christian Andersen.
 The fairytale was about a mermaid who gave up everything in order to be united with a young, and handsome prince on land.
 Although it attracts thousands of visitors, the sculpture is quite small and potentially underwhelming.
 Saying this, I still encourage you to pass by – because no trip to Copenhagen is complete without it.

 8. Climb up Rundetaarn / Vor Frelsers Kirke